|

 under the inexperienced hands of new "manager" H.P

-magic moment; Illus caught a excellent new cover act called "Big Ball of Rock".
-At his
+magic moment: Illus hooked up with an excellent new cover act called "Big Ball of Rock"

-encouragement to write their own songs, the leader of the band began
+At his encouragement to write their own songs, the leader of the

-churning out some of the best songs of the era..
+band (Hot Mont) began churning out some of the most poignant songs

 Management